Max Spring

 Max Spring (born 15 March 2001) is a French rugby union player.
 He currently plays as a fullback for Racing 92 in the Top 14.

 His father is a former New Zealand player who settled down in France and his mother is from French Basque Country.
+His brother, Tom Spring, plays for Bayonne.

 Career

 On 19 June 2022, Max Spring scored a late try with the Barbarians against England at Twickenham, during the 2022 mid-year rugby union tests.

 He was called by Fabien Galthié to the French national team for the first time in June 2022, for the summer tour of Japan.